skoskosko/todo-demo/node/README.md

 # Node.js backend
 Api documentation is made with swagger in /docs path.

-Tests are made with jest npm test
+Tests are made with jest

-Documentation is in jsdoc format but not generated.
-You can generate it yourself if you see it necessary.
+Use `npm test` to run

+This app should not be run directly with
+`npm run serve`
+Unless developing or debugging.
+Remember to also edit ormconfig for correct database.

+Normal usage should be with docker containers

+This program is made with node.js + typescript